testorg-original/.github/profile/README.md

   "https://raw.githubusercontent.com/testorg-rename/schemas/main/" and resolve to the schema file's raw contents on GitHub.
   ```

   Again, making `validate_schema_version_property` back-compatible would fix this problem.

-  Once find and replace was performed, validation succeeded.
-Find and replace also fix instances in GitHub Actions, and various READMEs in the hub which is overall a good idea.
+  **Once find and replace was performed, validation succeeded**.
+However, find and replace also fix instances in GitHub Actions, and various READMEs in the hub which is overall a good idea.